 Since 2012, Particular is proud to have a sales cooperation with STREM Chemicals Inc., a special chemistry supplier from Massachusetts of world-wide reputation in research and catalysis.
 Typical nanoparticle dispersions and supported nanoparticles by Particular can be ordered from the STREM catalogue.

 One of our research partners is the University of Duisburg-Essen.
-Since 2014, Particular has been cooperating with the Instutute for Technical Chemistry I in a publically funded project for the development of rapid tests for medical diagnosis and as an associated partner in further projects in the context of laser-generated nanomaterials.
+Particular has been cooperating with the Institute for Technical Chemistry I within publically funded projects in the context of laser-generated nanomaterials.

 Particular supports the ANGEL conference series on "Advanced Nanoparticle Generation and Excitation by Lasers in Liquids".
 Every second year, ANGEL conferences bring the international community together to discuss all scientific issues around laser ablation of nanoparticles in liquids, from the basic understanding of the synthesis processes to the applications.